Accessibility statement

 We use some third-party applications which might not all be fully accessible, but the third-party companies are either in the process of reviewing their applications or have reviewed the applications and given a statement when the issues are going to be fixed.
 For more information, please see below.

-Applying for a school place (Citizen Portal) by Capita, please read the accessibility statement for Citizen Portal.
+Applying for a school place (Citizen Portal) by Capita.

 Coordinate Sport Booking Website for school holiday activities, please read the Coordinate Sport accessibility statement